security-force-monitor/research-handbook/source/personsrec.rst

 This section summarises the most recently-available data about a person's rank, role and membership of a unit.
 Hover over any value in this section and a little coloured circle will appear.
 Click on this to view the sources and confidence rating for that value.

-**Fields used in the Person "Last Seen As" section**

-The following fields are used in the Last Seen As section:

--  :ref:`Person: Posting Rank`
--  :ref:`Person: Posting to Unit`
--  :ref:`Person: Posting Role`
--  :ref:`Unit: Classification`
--  :ref:`Person: Posting Last Cited Date`
--  :ref:`Person: Posting Last Cited Date is End Date`

 Person record: Person memberships
 ---------------------------------